-- a limited availability of market quotations for our securities; - a determination that our common stock is a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities;

-- · a limited amount of news and analyst coverage for us; and - a decreased ability to issue additional securities (including pursuant to short-form registration statements on Form S-3) or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - a determination that our common stock is a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - a limited amount of news and analyst coverage for us; and - a decreased ability to issue additional securities (including pursuant to short-form registration statements on Form S-3) or obtain additional financing in the future.

-On September 13, 2018 we effected the Reverse Stock Split.
-We believe that the Reverse Stock Split will improve the price level of our common stock so that we are able to maintain compliance with the Nasdaq minimum bid price listing standard.
-However, the effect of the Reverse Stock Split upon the market price for our common stock cannot be predicted, and the history of similar reverse stock splits for companies in like circumstances is varied.
-The market price per share of our common stock after the Reverse Stock Split may not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the Reverse Stock Split.
+Our Board of Directors has approved, and has recommended that our stockholders approve at our upcoming Annual Meeting of stockholders scheduled for August 30, 2018 a reverse stock split at a ratio in the range of 1-for-5 to 1-for-30, the final ratio to be determined by the Board of Directors.
+We believe that the reverse stock split, if approved by our stockholders, would improve the price level of our common stock so that we are able to maintain compliance with the Nasdaq minimum bid price listing standard.
+However, the effect of the reverse stock split upon the market price for our common stock cannot be predicted, and the history of similar reverse stock splits for companies in like circumstances is varied.
+The market price per share of our common stock after the reverse stock split may not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the reverse stock split.